 The Lead Party must still submit Physical Notifications to the NETSO (who will continue to use them for purposes of despatch).

-The Supplier Volume Allocation Agent (SVAA) will use historical metered data to calculate MSID Baseline Values for some or all of the MSID Pairs in the BM Unit, in accordance with the Baselining Methodology specified in this document.
-The Lead Party may choose which of the MSID Pairs within the BM Unit (known as “Baselined MSID Pairs”) SVAA should perform this calculation for.
+The Supplier Volume Allocation Agent (SVAA) will use historical metered data to calculate MSID Baseline Values for some or all of the MSID Pairs and/or AMSID Pairs in the BM Unit, in accordance with the Baselining Methodology specified in this document.
+The Lead Party may choose which of the MSID Pairs and AMSID Pairs within the BM Unit (known as “Baselined MSID Pairs” or “Baselined AMSID Pairs”) SVAA should perform this calculation for.

-If there are non-Baselined MSID Pairs in the BM Unit, the Lead Party must provide SVAA with a Submitted Expected Volume.
-This is equivalent to a Final Physical Notification, but only includes those MSID Pairs in the BM Unit that are not Baselined MSID Pairs.
+If there are non-Baselined MSID Pairs or AMSID Pairs in the BM Unit, the Lead Party must provide SVAA with a Submitted Expected Volume.
+This is equivalent to a Final Physical Notification, but only includes those MSID Pairs (and AMSID Pairs) in the BM Unit that are not Baselined MSID Pairs (or AMSID Pairs).

 SVAA will aggregate the Submitted Expected Volume and all of the MSID Baseline Values to derive a Settlement Expected Volume (SEVij) (for each Baselined BM Unit and Settlement Period).
 SVAA will send the Settlement Expected Volume to SAA, who will use it (in place of the FPN) to verify that the BM Unit has delivered the Bid Offer Acceptance instructed by the NETSO.

-This mechanism is intended to permit more accurate Settlement of Bid Offer Acceptances, particularly where the BM Unit contains MSID Pairs for which it is difficult for the Lead Party to forecast the baseline metered volume accurately.
-Treating these MSID Pairs as Baselined MSID Pairs allows them to be settled using MSID Baseline Values that are calculated:
+This mechanism is intended to permit more accurate Settlement of Bid Offer Acceptances, particularly where the BM Unit contains MSID Pairs (or AMSID Pairs) for which it is difficult for the Lead Party to forecast the baseline metered volume accurately.
+Treating these MSID Pairs (or AMSID Pairs) as Baselined MSID Pairs (or Baselined AMSID Pairs) allows them to be settled using Baseline Values that are calculated:

 By a centrally-appointed BSC Agent, using a Panel-approved methodology (providing assurance to all affected Parties that the calculation has been performed in an independent and unbiased way); and